Disability Unite Festival

 Speakers:

-Commissioner Christina Curry, NYC Mayor's Office for People with Disabilities (MOPD)
+Commissioner Nisha Agarwal, NYC Mayor's Office for People with Disabilities (MOPD)?

 12:15 PM – 4:00 PM – Main Stage Performances (Also Livestreamed) & Activities